kevinkenzhao/discord-bot/README.md

 ## Prerequisites

-The script has been verified to run under Python 3.7.9 without issue.
+The script has been verified as working under Python 3.7.9.
 However, I suspect most versions of Python 3 will work without issue.
+If you have downloaded a version of Python >=3.4 via python.org, then pip is already installed.
+Otherwise, you will need to install pip separately.
+Finally, run "python -m pip install -r Path\to\requirements.txt," where "python" is an environmental variable pointing to the Python executable (eg. C:\Python37\python.exe)--you may need to restart your computer after newly installing Python or creating the variable in order for changes to take effect.

 ## URL Scanning